QubesOS/qubes-doc/user/advanced-topics/disposable-customization.rst

 You can enable a :ref:`qube service <user/how-to-guides/how-to-enable-a-service:how to enable a qube service>` to cause an application in a qube to open files and URLs in a disposable.
 In order to accomplish this, enable a service named :samp:`app-dispvm.{X}` in that qube, where :samp:`{X}` is the application ID, which is the application name minus the :file:`.desktop` extension.

-For instance, to have Mozilla Thunderbird application open all attachments in a disposable, find its application name with |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> TEMPLATES --> <DISPOSABLE_TEMPLATE> --> Settings --> Applications`, hover your mouse over the application to see the ``.desktop filename``.
+For instance, to have Mozilla Thunderbird application open all attachments in a disposable, find its application name with :appmenuselection:`TEMPLATES --> <DISPOSABLE_TEMPLATE> --> Settings --> Applications`, hover your mouse over the application to see the ``.desktop filename``.
 Or use the command line equivalent:

 .. code:: console